How is cervical cancer treated?

 If a tumor is discovered during pregnancy, the treatment is adapted in order to limit the risk to the unborn child as much as possible.
 Whether or not the baby can stay in his or her mother's body for the normal amount of time (full-term) will depend on things like the week of pregnancy and the stage of cervical cancer.

-After being diagnosed with cervical cancer, there's usually enough time to find out about the various treatment options and then decide which path to take.
-There's no need to rush the decision.
 If you have any doubts, it can be helpful to get a second opinion.
-It is particularly important to find out about the chances of full recovery, as well as the possible side effects and consequences of the various treatments – including those affecting everyday life and future plans in life.
-Help is available from the treatment team as well as from support groups, cancer information centers or organizations such as the Cancer Information Service (Krebsinformationsdienst).
+It's particularly important to find out about the chances of full recovery, as well as the possible side effects and consequences of the various treatments – including those affecting everyday life and future plans in life.
+Support is available from the treatment team as well as from self-help groups, cancer information centers or organizations such as the Cancer Information Service (Krebsinformationsdienst).

 Deutsche Gesellschaft für Gynäkologie und Geburtshilfe (DGGG), Arbeitsgemeinschaft Gynäkologische Onkologie (AGO).
 S3-Leitlinie Diagnostik, Therapie und Nachsorge der Patientin mit Zervixkarzinom.
 AWMF-Registernr.: 032-033OL (Leitlinienprogramm Onkologie).
 2021.